 CAR ACCIDENT DAMAGE REPAIRED – IS CAR WORTH LESS?

 Often after an auto accident, the first thing people have to do is get the damage to their car fixed.
-This may be paid for by accessing the other driver’s insurance if they were at fault, or your own insurance if you have collision coverage/full coverage.
+The car repairs may be paid for by accessing the other driver’s insurance if they were at fault, or your own insurance if you have collision coverage/full coverage.

-In an accident where there has been substantial vehicle damage but the vehicle is still repairable, people sometimes wonder if their car is now worth less because of the crash, even after it has been repaired, and whether they can be compensated for the reduced value of their car.
-Your car may very well have less value after a crash.
-Where there has been an insurance claim, there is a record of the repairs, and that information can sometimes be accessed by prospective buyers, particularly if you try to trade in the vehicle at a dealership.
+In an accident where there has been substantial damage to your car but it is still repairable, people sometimes wonder if their car is now worth less because of the crash, even after it has been repaired, and whether they can be compensated for the reduced value of their car.
+Your car may very well have less value after a crash, even if it was fixed.
+When you make an insurance claim, there is a record of the repairs, and that information can sometimes be accessed by prospective buyers, particularly if you try to trade in the vehicle at a dealership.
 Even if you sell your car privately, a potential buyer may ask you if the car has ever been in an accident.

 Determining the value of the car prior to the crash is likely a bit challenging for an appraiser who had not seen the car before, but if done carefully it could likely work.
 For example, the appraiser could be shown recent pictures, the car’s maintenance records, and conduct an examination taking into account the recent damage.
 The appraiser’s report should also discuss the sale of other vehicles in similar situations and how the price was affected.
 The key is getting a detailed report from the appraiser, fully explaining how the reduced value is arrived at so that an insurance adjuster or court won’t conclude that it is just speculation.